 Getting to Know Southwest France

 Like most people, I’ve always thought being a travel writer would be a cool job.
 Yet when I consider writing about my travels, I’m often uninspired.
 Who cares, I think, if I’m just writing about the same place that thousands of other people have?
 What new insight do I offer?
 I’m not an authority on any particular region.
-Plus, when I write about traveling, I sometimes feel like I’m simply chronicling consumption (“check out all of the cheese I ate and wine I’m eating and drinking in France!”) or of trying to be the most novel (“check out this hidden, underground bar from Paris that only the locals know about!”).
+Plus, when I write about traveling, I sometimes feel like I’m simply chronicling consumption (“check out all of the cheese I ate and wine I drank in France!”) or of trying to be the most novel (“check out this hidden, underground bar from Paris that only the locals know about!”).

 But I realized, what interests me when reading about travel is what it is like to be a fish out of water, to not know what you’re doing the next day, to visit somewhere that feels like another planet from one’s own home.
 Plus I’ve had so many instances where I’ve searched a question while traveling and come on some person’s random and incredibly informative blog entry about it, so you never know who will find what I write useful.

 Anyway, we language teaching assistants had our first vacation here after only three weeks of working (more on the vacation experience in France in another post, but in short, we get eight weeks of vacation during our seven month teaching term which is really nice).

 I had little time to plan a trip, being so consumed with my move and then getting settled in here, so when about a week before vacation I checked the Facebook group of my teaching program and saw other teaching assistants’ plans—Croatia, Spain, Scandinavia—I felt a little bad.
 I had a vague idea of going maybe to Spain after the southwest of France, but nothing more.